Acholi people: Location

 It encompasses about 28,500 km^{2} (11,000 square miles) near the Uganda-Sudan border.

 Its current population is estimated to be around 2,155,000 individuals, or six percent of the total national population.
 While Acholi also live north of the South Sudanese borders, the Sudanese Acholi are often excluded from the political meaning of the term "Acholiland".

 The word 'Acholi' is a misnomer that became adopted for convenience over the years.
-It refers to people known locally as Luo Gang.
+It refers to people known locally as Lwo or Luo Gang.
 That is why the Lango neighbors refer to the Acholi as Ugangi, meaning people of the home.